bradgillap/Informeshion/README.md

 ## Purpose

 The Informeshion project seeks to script [Raspbian](https://www.raspbian.org/) as an information awareness broadcast station with mesh capabilities.
-The result will be low powered devices broadcasting wireless signal over short distances of relevant information.
+The result will be low powered devices broadcasting wireless signal over short distances of *relevant information*.
 The solution must be easy for the organizer to setup and easier for the user to retrieve.

 ### What is Relevant Information?